ziap/ziap.github.io/content/blog/sin-approx/index.md

 Using lookup tables is very accurate, but other than being horrendously slow to compute, it also generates a `64mb` binary.
-And while looking up the table is cheap, the large table size can cause cache miss which is bad for performance when used in a computational pipeline.
+And while looking up the table is cheap, the large table size can cause cache misses, which is bad for performance when used in a computational pipeline.
 However, the lookup table gives me a good reference implementation for me to test other algorithms.
-Before that, I tested the correlation between table size and precision of this method.
+Before that, I tested the correlation between table size and precision for this method.

 ## Testing framework